HypeSquad-Event-Manager/HSE-Manager-Bot/README.md

 // This is mandatory, the exported object must be the command class module.exports.commands = { command }
 ```
-2. Commit it to this repository, explain what is the command.
+2. Upload it to Github

 Fork This Repository, upload your changed files and open a Pull Request.

 If We Like what you did and think it's a good adition, we will merger your PR.

 ### Events